 Peer feedback considerations and tips

-If you go the direct route, be sure to remain positive and genuine.
-Your feedback should come from a place of support and encouragement, motivating your peers to improve.
-However, Marchant recommends avoiding compliment sandwiches — placing a criticizing statement between two positive ones — because they can often come off as patronizing.
+- Be positive and genuine.
+Your feedback should come from a place of support and encouragement; however, Marchant recommends avoiding compliment sandwiches — placing a criticizing statement between two positive ones — because they can often come off as patronizing.

-Marchant calls out an important counterpoint to her previous comments on direct feedback: Always assess whether you’re the person best suited to deliver the feedback given the situation or context.
-While direct feedback is useful, assuming you’re the best person to give it, that’s not always the case.
+- Assess whether you’re the person best suited to deliver the feedback given the situation or context.
 You may need to inform the person’s manager and let them decide how to approach the situation.

 Peer feedback forms